 Internal control systems and their adequacy

-The Company maintains adequate internal control system and procedures commensurate with its size and nature of operations.
-The internal control systems are designed to provide a reasonable assurance over reliability in financial reporting, ensure appropriate authorisation of transactions, safeguarding the assets of the Company and prevent misuse/ losses and legal compliances.
+Your Company maintains adequate internal control system and procedures commensurate with its size and nature of operations.
+The internal control systems are designed to provide a reasonable assurance over reliability in financial reporting, ensure appropriate authorization of transactions, safeguarding the assets of the Company and prevent misuse/ losses and legal compliances.

 The internal control system includes a well-defined delegation of authority and a comprehensive Management Information System coupled with quarterly reviews of operational and financial performance, a well-structured budgeting process and internal audit.
 The internal audit reports are periodically reviewed by the management and the Audit Committee and necessary improvements are undertaken, if required.

 Compliance with Indian Accounting Standards (Ind-AS)